 But click here if you’re really interested in the results of those ballot initiatives.
 (Hint: Schwarzenegger is washing lots of sand out of his eyes this morning…)

 Tuesday, November 8, 2005 at 11:38 AM

 Disillusioned and disaffected youths continued their riots for a twelth night undeterred by the French goverment’s show of force

 Progressive political observers have commended President George Bush for expressing sympathy for President Jacques Chirac as he grapples with nightly riots that are fueling the flames of anarchy all over France.
 Of course, this commendation is notable only because many (political) dead-enders – who fought for the invasion of Iraq – see Chirac’s incendiary woes as form of purgatory for impugning Bush’s integrity and undermining his efforts “to bring democracy to Iraq” and, ultimately, to assimilate all Muslim nations into the family of world democracies.

 But Bush is right to eschew such jingoistic gloating (especially if one truly believes that “what goes around comes arounnd”).
 Moreover, as I warned in this previous article, it behooves Chirac’s myopic critics to appreciate that the root causes of the French riots are spreading under fertile ground in countries all over the world.

-Reports are that young people in France’s African (Muslim) communities erupted in this nightmarish violence because they are fed up with chronic unemployment and feelings of (religious and racial) discrimination and social alienation.
+Reports are that young people in France’s African (Muslim) communities erupted in this nightmarish violence because they are fed up with chronic unemployment and feelings of (religious and racial) discrimination as well as social alienation and marginalization.
 Indeed, just as young blacks in America fought against the virulent racism their parents tolerated, it seems young Muslims in France are fighting against the caste-like presumption that they too will supply the cheap labour for rich Frenchmen their parents provided.